 The Home Office in the introduction to its “Manual of Safety Requirements in Theatres and Other Places of Public Entertainment” (produced in 1934) explained that its recommendations were based on experience of disasters at home and abroad.
-Nine fires were highlighted and the fires mentioned, were the 1887 fire at the Theatre Royal, Exeter, in which 186 people died.
-The Paris fire in 1897 involving a Charity Bazaar, which 124 people died and over 200 were injured, where none of the exits were indicated and untreated velaria (canvas awnings) covered the whole of the underside of the roof.
-The Ring Theatre Vienna where 450 people died (1881).
-The Iroquois Theatre Chicago where 566 people died (1903).
-The Empire Palace Theatre Edinburgh (1911).
-The Grand Assembly Rooms Leeds (1923).
-In Drumcollagher Co Limerick where 50 people died out of a total of 150 (1926).
-The Glen Cinema Paisley where 70 children were suffocated and crushed (1929) and Coventry (1931).
+Nine fires were highlighted and the fires mentioned, were the 1887 fire at the Theatre Royal, Exeter, in which 186 people died; the Paris fire in 1897 involving a Charity Bazaar, in which 124 people died and over 200 were injured, where none of the exits were indicated and untreated velaria (canvas awnings) covered the whole of the underside of the roof; the Ring Theatre Vienna where 450 people died (1881); the Iroquois Theatre Chicago where 566 people died (1903); the Empire Palace Theatre Edinburgh (1911); the Grand Assembly Rooms Leeds (1923); in Drumcollagher Co Limerick where 50 people died out of a total of 150 (1926); the Glen Cinema Paisley where 70 children were suffocated and crushed (1929) and Coventry (1931).
 Those at Edinburgh, Leeds and Coventry were included as examples of safe escape being made.
-At Edinburgh, where although ten of the performers and stage staff died as a result of the fire the whole of the audience of about 3000 apparently cleared the building in just under 2.5 minutes while the band played the National Anthem.
+At Edinburgh, where although ten of the performers and stage staff died as a result of the fire, the approximate 3000 audience members apparently cleared the building in just under 2.5 minutes while the band played the National Anthem.
 As a direct result of the Paisley fire, an amending regulation was issued under the Cinematograph Act 1909.

 Another notable fire occurred in June 1960 at William Henderson and Sons department store in Liverpool.
 Ten people were trapped in the fourth storey even though the brigade arrived within two minutes of being called.
 One man fell to his death from a ledge whilst assisting others to safety.
 This fire (the main cause of its rapid spread being the presence of suspended ceilings and un-enclosed escalators) prompted the fire sections contained in the 1963 Offices, Shops and Railway Premises Act – the clauses being modelled closely on the 1961 Factories Act.

-A fire at the Rose and Crown Hotel, Saffron Walden on Boxing Day 1969 where 11 people died and a number of people were injured whilst escaping and 17 people were rescued by ladders, was one of a number of hotel fires which gave added impetus to the passing of the Fire Precautions Act in 1971.
+A fire at the Rose and Crown Hotel, Saffron Walden on Boxing Day 1969 led to the death of 11 people, with a number of people being injured whilst escaping.
+17 people were rescued by ladders.
+This was one of a number of hotel fires which gave added impetus to the passing of the Fire Precautions Act in 1971.
 In 1972, hotels and boarding houses were the first premises to be designated as requiring a fire certificate under the act.

 The provision of means of escape from fire in houses in multiple occupation had been dealt with under Section 16 of the 1961 Housing Act (now controlled under Part X1 of the Housing Act 1985).
 However, following a number of serious fires, concern was expressed during the proceedings on the 1980 Housing Act about fire safety in hostels.
 As a result, the 1981 Housing (Means of Escape from Fire in Houses in Multiple Occupation) Order was made which provided that exercise by Local Authorities of their powers under the Housing Act should be mandatory for certain premises.